sandbox-bio/sandbox.bio/src/content/datepro-01-unix-shell/steps/Step02.md

 <Execute command="./reversemyfile.sh myfile.txt myotherfile.txt 'myother file.txt'" />

-The output will be exactly the same because our script does not use `$2` and `$3`, that in this case will represent myotherfile.txt and my other file.txt, respectively.
+The output will be exactly the same because our script does not use `$2` and `$3`, that in this case will represent `myotherfile.txt` and my `'other file.txt'`, respectively.
 We should note that when containing spaces, the argument must be enclosed by single quotes.

 The next and final step will about how to save the output of the script.